tsmanral/CO2-Emission-Pattern-Recognition/README.md

 </p>

+Climatic changes and global warming is a defining issue at this time.
+With these emerging problems, many cities are moving towards a cleaner goal - carbon neutrality.

 The project involves two main components we considered necessary for this study.
 The first part of this study revolves around doing interactive analysis and inferring properties of the world from carbon emission data.
-However, the second part of this study focuses more on applying unsupervised learning concepts to those aspects in order to get some insightful information and patterns.
+However, the second part of this study focuses more on applying Deep learning concepts to those aspects in order to get some insightful information and patterns.
 A defining part of our data is to use feature engineering to better represent the underlying problem.
 The purpose of this step is to develop a foundation and explore features for
 Interactive Data Visualization.
 This includes tidying data, creating function/algorithms, and data processing using R libraries.